Skip to content

 After generation

-Once the project and apps are generated, executing make run will throw a ImproperlyConfigured exception.
+Once the project and apps are generated, executing task run will throw a ImproperlyConfigured exception.
 This is because the urls.py expects to be populated with application details.

 Example